Dad's Army (1971 film): Differences from the television series

 The film made a number of significant changes, imposed by Columbia Pictures, such as recasting Liz Fraser as Mavis Pike instead of Janet Davies and filming outdoor scenes in Chalfont St Giles rather than Thetford.
 Also, the bank was now Martins (a genuine bank of the time) rather than Swallow, and, with the increase in budget, the set interiors and the vehicles used were completely different, and the streets of Walmington had extras walking on them.
 The audience saw the Germans preparing across the Channel, rather than them simply being an unseen threat, and the events of the platoon's formation were revised in various ways for the big screen treatment.

 Many of the changes, in particular the recasting of Mrs Pike, met with criticism.
 Fraser was chosen because director Cohen wanted a less homely, more "sexy" actress for the role.
 Perry has said "It was a mistake...not to cast Janet in the role because the viewing public has come to recognise her as Mrs. Pike.
 But that was a decision made by Columbia.".

-Another less notable change was the vehicle portraying Jones' butcher's van.
-In the series, the van was a 1935 Ford BB (still registered as BUC 852), whereas a closed cab Ford Model AA was used for the film.